7 Helpful Tips on How to Roll Rs in Spanish Like a Native Speaker

-But for lots of Spanish learners, the language’s trickiest challenge can be boiled down into two simple little letters: rr.
+For lots of Spanish learners, the language’s trickiest challenge can be boiled down into two simple little letters: rr.

-Well, I’m here to tell you unequivocally that this isn’t true: With the right kind of practice, anybody can learn to make the Spanish rolled rr sound.
+But with the right kind of practice, anybody can learn to make the Spanish rolled rr sound.

 This article contains some tried-and-true tips that’ll have you mastering those tricky rr sounds in no time at all.